SystemUnit4 Business World (Agresso)

 Story TypeSuccess Stories

-Accurate tracking of research project funding is essential for higher education institutions and it is imperative that users enter information accurately.
-When Northumbria University introduced a new award management system they put into place a training programme tailored specifically for the users.
+Accurate tracking of research project funding is essential for higher education institutions so it is imperative that users enter information accurately.
+When Northumbria University introduced a new award management system they put in to place a training programme tailored specifically for the users.

 Northumbria University, in Newcastle upon Tyne in the UK, is an expanding multicultural learning community.
 Renowned for the excellence of its teaching, as well as for preparing students for the world of work, Northumbria also provides research opportunities for professional reflective practice.

 Northumbria had already gone live on their new UNIT4 Agresso Award Management system to monitor projects such as research awards.
-The software helps keep control of research projects and grants by tracking all relevant activities and costs associated with a specific project.
+The software helps staff keep control of research projects and grants, by tracking all relevant activities and costs associated with a specific project.

-Following the original training it had become clear that the users needed a faster response to any training queries or issues, so Optimum was asked to define and deliver a set of eight customised quick cards for reference.
-These were then used as a basis on which to develop corresponding eLearning modules as a more interactive learning aid.
-One of the positives from this approach for the University was that the scripts could be reviewed before the final eLearning content build, helping reduce some of the pressure.
+Following the original training it had become clear the users needed a faster response to any training queries or issues, so Optimum was asked to define and deliver a set of eight customised quick cards for reference.
+These interactive learning aids were then used as a basis on which to develop corresponding eLearning modules.
+One of the positives from this approach for the University was that the scripts could be reviewed before the final eLearning content was built, helping to reduce some of the pressure.

 The training was very well received by both the users and the IT system administration staff.